 Talent management is, thus, one of the major business agendas for organizations everywhere.
 To make learning and development (L&D) more effective, instructors often turn to learning management systems (LMSs) that come with reporting features.
 This is because reports and analytics give an overview of learning experiences and the effectiveness of training courses.

-Watch this video to find out how LM reporting can help you:
+Watch this video to find out how LMS reporting can help you:

 Continuing the discussion, let’s now find out in detail why LMS reporting is simply indispensable in any online L&D environment.
 Read on to learn.